 Can students leave right after a show?

 That depends.
 First of all, we take safety very seriously.
 If a student is under the age of 12 (and sometimes even if they aren’t), we ask a responsible adult to sign that student out.
-Ms. Kellie or Ms. Erica generally communicate the sign-out procedure again before a show run so that everyone is clear on the process.
+Your director will generally communicate the sign-out procedure again before a show run so that everyone is clear on the process.

 That being said, we have a few post-show requests sometimes.
 The students will be told whether they can greet guests in the lobby in costume, or whether they must change first.
 Whichever option it is, students must clean up their dressing rooms, hang up their costumes, and return all props to the prop table before they can leave.